SRadatz/TAGdemo/README.md

 If installed properly, the Docker engine details and versions should be provided.

 ## Step 3: Test out a few basic commands

-'''
-docker ps                   (Shows all running containers) docker ps -a                (Shows all containers) docker run hello-world      (Run command will pull and start a container image, like hello-world) docker stop <container id>  (Stops the specified running container)
+>docker ps                   (Shows all running containers)
+>docker ps -a                (Shows all containers)
+>docker run hello-world      (Run command will pull and start a container image, like hello-world)
-'''
+>docker stop <container id>  (Stops the specified running container)

 ## Step 4: Run web based application

 Before you use the run command for the compose file check out where I got this from, https://hub.docker.com/